kubernetes-sigs/gateway-api/site-src/guides/tls.md

 # TLS Configuration

-Gateway API allow for a variety of ways to configure TLS.
+Gateway API allows for a variety of ways to configure TLS.
 This document lays out various TLS settings and gives general guidelines on how to use them effectively.

 !!! info "Experimental Channel"

-    The `TLSRoute` resource described below is currently only included in the "Experimental" channel of Gateway API.
+    The `TLSRoute` and `BackendTLSPolicy` resources described below are currently only included in the "Experimental" channel of Gateway API.
 For more information on release channels, refer to the [related documentation](https://gateway-api.sigs.k8s.io/concepts/versioning).